itsJRillo/Portfolio/README.md

 # Portfolio Website

 Welcome to my portfolio repository!
 This is the GitHub repository for my personal portfolio website.
-The purpose of this website is to showcase my projects, skills, and experiences as a [Your Profession or Field].
+The purpose of this website is to showcase my projects, skills, and experiences as a Front-end Developer.

 ## Website Overview